toraidl/MyerSplash.UWP/README.md

 - develop
 - master

-If it's in the release stage, it should also has a release branch named 'release/v3.x.x'.
+If it's in the release stage, it should also have a release branch named 'release/v3.x.x'.
 Also, a branch named 'hotfix/v3.x.x' is possible of it's in hotfix stage.

 When submitting PRs, you should first consider submitting to the `develop` branch.
 If you have seen a release branch, you are also welcome to submit to this branch make your contribution deliver to user as soon as possible.